Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 This guide may include a few affiliate links.
 If you choose to buy something through one of them, I may earn a small commission (at no cost to you).
 Thank you for supporting One Small Bag and helping keep this resource ad-free and independent.

-Visit Belgrade, capital of Serbia
+Visit Belgrade, the capital of Serbia

 Things to do in Belgrade